Bristol-Myers Squibb Company (BMY) upgraded Issued by Wall Street Gurus

-Bristol-Myers Squibb Company (NYSE:BMY) went down by -0.77% from its latest closing price compared to the recent 1-year high of $69.75.
-The company’s stock price has collected -1.49% of loss in the last five trading sessions.
-Press Release reported 18 hours ago that JW Therapeutics Announces NMPA Approval of Relmacabtagene Autoleucel Injection in China
+Bristol-Myers Squibb Company (NYSE:BMY) went down by -0.71% from its latest closing price compared to the recent 1-year high of $69.75.
+The company’s stock price has collected -4.52% of loss in the last five trading sessions.
+Press Release reported 5 hours ago that BeiGene to Present Latest Findings in Robust Lung Cancer Portfolio at ESMO Congress 2021

 Is It Worth Investing in Bristol-Myers Squibb Company (NYSE :BMY) Right Now?